gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

 ```

 Note that we passed in `gl.DYNAMIC_DRAW` to `gl.bufferData` for the 2 position buffers
 since we'll be updating them often.
-This is just hint to WebGL for optimization.
+This is just a hint to WebGL for optimization.
-Whether it has any affect on performance is up to WebGL.
+Whether it has any effect on performance is up to WebGL.

 We need 4 vertex arrays.